axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 Quick Search
 ------------

-Quick search is a useful function for user to search quickly on the Case widget.
+Quick search is a useful function for user to search quickly on the case widget.

-**JSON Structure**

-Below are definitions and JSON examples of two fields that you can use to configure the quick search feature.

-   * ``enableQuickSearch``

-      To enable/disable the quick search feature,
-      set the ``enableQuickSearch`` field of the Case widget as below.
+   * ``enableQuickSearch``: to enable/disable the quick search feature, set the ``enableQuickSearch`` field of the case widget as below.

       .. code-block:: html